Superrehtard/old_diaspora_wiki/Installing-on-dreamhost.md

 ### Redis

-To install Redis follow these steps:
+To install Redis follow these steps (you can skip this step if you are going to use single_process_mode):

         $ wget http://redis.googlecode.com/files/redis-2.2.11.tar.gz
         $ tar -zxvf redis-2.2.11.tar.gz